Full Arch Implants Supported Restorations

 We will place your dental implants during a series of appointments over several months.
 During the first procedure, the titanium anchors or implants are placed into the jaw.
 These will take the next three to six months to heal and fuse to the bone.
 This is known as osseointegration.
 Once the implants are healed, we attach small posts to the implant to help provide stability for the replacement tooth.
 You will be fitted for replacements after the anchors have completely healed, which can be installed during the next appointment.
-Implant surgery is performed as an outpatient procedure under local or general anesthesia.
+Implant surgery is an outpatient procedure, that we perform under local or general anesthesia.

 Depending on each patient’s individual case, the entire full arch restoration process requires multiple office visits and can take up to a year to complete.